amr3k/Naba/README.md

 - Social Login
 - Social sharing
 - Multi language support (Adding Arabic)
+- ~~Redesign post URLs to fix some routing issues~~
+- ~~Fixed deleting sequence , Now If you delete a user, His posts and comments will also be deleted .. same thing happens when deleting a category or post.~~

 ### Admin Panel :

-- ~~Dashboard page.~~
+- Re-creating Settings section (Lot's of features giving more control power over script).
+- Working on Dashboard page.
 - ~~Adding posts via normal page (currently it's done with a floating window).~~
 - ~~Implementing a live text editor (ex.
 CKEditor or Summernote).~~
-- Re-creating Settings page (Lot's of features giving more control power over script).

 ### Main script :

+- ~~Implementing search mechanism~~
 - ~~Adding 'User profile' page.~~
 - ~~Adding 'About-us' page.~~
 - ~~Adding 'User-posts' page.~~
 - ~~Adding 'Contact-us' page.~~
 - ~~Implementing tags section, so you can view related posts~~
-- Implementing search mechanism
 ***
 # You can request more features as you want.
 ## You can also report bugs ..